MartinWeise/oe1wfm/docs/index.md

 ## Operation

-I mostly listen analogue to conversations at [OE1XUU](https://www.hamqth.com/OE1XUU) on 70cm analogue as it was the firststation I successfully programmed into my station that did not require any callsign for SWL.
+I mostly listen analogue to conversations at [OE1XUU](https://www.hamqth.com/OE1XUU) on 70cm analogue as it was the first station I successfully programmed into my station that did not require any callsign for SWL.
 I listed to the famous [Kahlenbergrunde](http://oe1iah.at/Betrieb/KBDaily.shtml) for many years while learning for the HAM radio exam or walking around while we had COVID-19 lockdown.